Do you accept my insurance?

 - LPC-S-Licensed Professional Counselor Supervisor (A clinician who has completed the required training, has held their license for the required amount of time and can supervise counselor’s who have their Master’s degree in counseling who are working on obtaining required supervised clinical hours.)

-- LPC- Licensed Professional Counselor (A clinician who has completed a required amount of supervision and direct client hours and is authorized by the State to practice without a supervisor)
+- LPC- Licensed Professional Counselor (A clinician who has their master’s degree, has past a licensing exam, and has completed a required amount of supervision and direct client hours.)

 - Counseling Intern (a clinician who is still in their mater’s program and is working towards graduation)